rust-lang/book/nostarch/chapter12.md

 ### Separation of Concerns for Binary Projects

 The organizational problem of allocating responsibility for multiple tasks to the `main` function is common to many binary projects.
-As a result, the Rust community has developed guidelines for splitting the separate concerns of a binary program when `main` starts getting large.
-This process has the following
+As a result, many Rust programmers find it useful to split up the separate concerns of a binary program when the `main` function starts getting large.
+This process has the following steps:
-steps:

 * Split your program into a *main.rs* file and a *lib.rs* file and move your program’s logic to *lib.rs*.
-* As long as your command line parsing logic is small, it can remain in *main.rs*.
+* As long as your command line parsing logic is small, it can remain in the `main` function.
-* When the command line parsing logic starts getting complicated, extract it from *main.rs* and move it to *lib.rs*.
+* When the command line parsing logic starts getting complicated, extract it from the `main` function into other functions or types.

 The responsibilities that remain in the `main` function after this process should be limited to the following: